-Whether you’re starting an exciting new chapter or returning back to campus during this time of change, our priority is to ensure that you can enjoy a safe and successful student experience.
+Whether you’re starting an exciting new chapter or returning back to campus for a new academic year, our priority is to ensure that you can enjoy a safe and successful student experience.

 We want you to feel comfortable, knowing what to expect and how to prepare for university life in Plymouth.